 - Production Systems: organic agriculture

-It is estimated the United State’s population will increase over 40 million people by 2025.
+It is estimated the United State’s population will increase to over 40 million people by 2025.
 With the above attrition rate of farmers, it is also estimated that by 2025 the U.S. will need to fill at least 100,000 farmer positions to meet our Nation’s food requirements.
-Veterans like me can, and want to fill the gap.
+Veterans like me can, and want to, fill the gap.

 In Missouri, 25% of all farms are less than 50 acres, according to the 2012 USDA Ag Census.
 Missouri has 500,000 Veterans, many of whom live in rural areas where the primary employment is related to agriculture.
 Coincidentally, VA housing benefits seem well suited for helping Veterans to access small farms for both housing and a source of income.
-Conversations with Veterans who want to farm indicate that they want to operate small farms that minimize financial risk but allow a lot of hands-on management of plants and livestock
+Conversations with Veterans who want to farm indicate they want to operate small farms that minimize financial risk but allow a lot of hands-on management of plants and livestock

 The purposes of this grant is to conduct Research and Development to a) help remedy the problems of the declining farmer population, b) help increase income for small, local farmers, c) educate rural and beginning farmers on sustainable agriculture, and c) disseminate information to other organizations.

 “A Call to Farms”:

 SOLUTION One: Within a 100 mile radius of Fort Leonard Wood, MO, I will locate and “register” Veteran Farmers and potential Veteran Farmers, as well as other small rural farmers interested in an Organic, Natural, and/or Sustainable cooperative-type system.
 This would be accomplished through established networks of farming organizations (Sustainable Ozark Partnership, Farmer Veteran Coalition, Farm Bureau, etc), and by using advertising methods.